madebykind/madebykind-v3/content/work/the-rivers-trust.md

 ---
+# Meta
+date: 2023-06-28T12:26:29.707Z
+weight: 7
+title: Website and member portal for The Rivers Trust
+description: A user-centred website to build awareness and gain public support
+sector: for-planet
+topics:
+  - User-centred Design
+  - CMS integration
+  - CRM integration
+services:
+  - digital
+related_work:
+  - rewilding-britain
+  - garden-organic

+# Content
 heading: A user-centred website to build awareness and gain public support
-title: Website and member portal for The Rivers Trust - Kind
-description: A user-centred website to build awareness and gain public support
-date: 2023-06-28T12:26:29.707Z
-cover_img: images/gary-ellis-5vf16lnz-gi-unsplash.jpg
-cover_img_alt: A river in the Scottish Higlands
 intro: >

     The Rivers Trust aims to bring together the people, knowledge, data and intelligence to help rivers thrive again; for us and future generations.

     A key goal for Rivers Trust is to raise awareness of the poor state of rivers in the UK and to gain support from the general public to rally against the current lack of policies on keeping Britain’s water healthy and sewage free.
 They needed a clear and engaging website to relay this information clearly and concisely to gain support from groups that otherwise would not have known about the state of the rivers.
-key_stat: null
-topics:
-  - User-centred Design
-  - CMS integration
+# why:
+#   text:
+#   person:
+# impact:
+#   text:
+#   stats:
-  - CRM integration
+#     -
+#   img: images/.jpg
+#   img_alt:

+# Header
+banner_type: standard
+banner_img: images/gary-ellis-5vf16lnz-gi-unsplash.jpg
+banner_img_alt: A river in the Scottish Higlands
+banner_icon: rt-logo

+# Page nav
+toc: false
 external_link: https://theriverstrust.org

+# Teaser content
+cover_img: images/gary-ellis-5vf16lnz-gi-unsplash.jpg
+cover_img_alt: A river in the Scottish Higlands
+icon: rt-logo
+client: The Rivers Trust
 impact_teaser:
   text: Build awareness of the UK’s **river sewage crisis**
   images: